freesurfer-rge/slothpu/docs/overview.md

 Going to 16-bits means twice as many joints to solder.
-Furthermore, most chips have a maximum of 8 circuits; for example the [74HC574](https://www.ti.com/lit/ds/symlink/sn54hc574.pdf) is an 8-bit storage register a shared clock line and tri-state outputs.
+Furthermore, most chips have a maximum of 8 circuits; for example the [74HC574](https://www.ti.com/lit/ds/symlink/sn54hc574.pdf) is an 8-bit storage register with a shared clock line and tri-state outputs.
 That is ideal for a register file, and anywhere else which needs to store results temporarily.
 Going to 16-bits means doubling the number of these chips